Pyleks/Milestone-Project-3/README.md

 only.

 #### User Profile (logged in)
-This portal allow you to see all your recipes public recipes in a drop down menu, making it easy if you want to remove any of them.
+This portal allow you to see all your public recipes in a drop down menu, making it easy if you want to remove any of them.
-This also contains a section for Waiting approval, once you post a recipe, it will go to approval with the administrator, and appear under waiting approval, once approved it will appear under Your Public Recipes.
+This also contains a section for Waiting approval, once you post a recipe, it will go to approval with the administrator, and appear under waiting approval, once approved it will appear under your Public Recipes.

 #### Administrator Profile (logged in)
 This page allows you to see every recipe that is waiting for approval, as well the number